nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * One implementation considered is to do away with the retrieveStatistics() method and immediately call one of calculateBestStatistics, calculateWorstStatistics() or calculateAverageStatistics() based on the gamer's imput using a switch statement.
 This implementation choice was not used because it violates the Single Responsibility Principle and does not do SLAP well.
-* Another implementation considered was for HistoryManager to do the main logic.
+* Another implementation considered was for GameRecordsManager to do the main logic.
 This implementation was not done as it violates the
-Single Responsibility Principle
+Single Responsibility Principle.
 <!-- -->

 ## Product scope